|This is an unofficial version.

 (c) the time limit for filing an appeal.

-(a) hear and determine appeals under section 7.6; and
+(a) is to hear and determine appeals under section 7.6; and

 (a) refuse to grant a lease or issue a use permit;